ingwinlu/www.heroicdebugging.biz/content/sysadmin/07_cloud_hosting.md

 There is a way around that however.
 Using [cloudflare] we can deliver our content using their servers and their certificate which will sign our domain as well.
+Additionally you can let cloudflare optimize your site and use their caching to deliver your site faster.

 Keep in mind however, now you are using all advantages of ssl anymore.
 For example, if [cloudflare] decides do modify your content, it would not trigger an invalid ssl warning, since the connection is being made with them directly, encrypted using their certificate.